tomohisa/dcb-events.github.io/docs/index.md

 - a student cannot subscribe to more than 10 courses

 ### Traditional approach

-In many contexts, it is impossible to update two aggregates with a single transaction; for this reason, such requirements are usually solved with a <dfn title="Coordinates a sequence of local transactions across multiple services, ensuring data consistency through compensating actions in case of failure">Saga</dfn> that coordinates the process:
+In many contexts, it is impossible to update two Aggregates with a single transaction; for this reason, such requirements are usually solved with a <dfn title="Coordinates a sequence of local transactions across multiple services, ensuring data consistency through compensating actions in case of failure">Saga</dfn> that coordinates the process:

 1. Mark the student to be subscribed by publishing an Event to the Event Stream of the student
 2. Potentially in parallel, mark the course by publishing an Event to the Event Stream of the affected course